Friday, November 19, 2021

 It was as though they'd lost a father themselves, or at least someone they saw as a strong father figure.
 The importance of my father's role in their young lives had certainly occurred to them far earlier than it had to me.
 My father died before we reached a lot of "milestones" many fathers reach with their children, particularly their sons.
 We didn't reach those father-son "heart to hearts," and never reached the point where the son challenges the father when the son feels he's finally "become a man" (whatever an individual renders that to mean) - the young lion challenging the old one.
 So, many of the things I learned from him only clicked in my brain years later, or had already been taught, unbeknownst to me, by his subtle example.

 My mother often worked weekends, while my father usually had weekends off.
 It wasn't at all unusual for him to cook dinner - especially desserts - and do the household cleaning (while making us do the same).
 Whether he meant to teach us anything by this or not, it still destroyed a "traditional" notion of the husband-wife roles.
 It taught me a man is not above what many see as "women's work."
-It taught me it's a man's job as much as anyone else's to take up an egg beater and a can of Pine Sol (though hopefully not for the same task).
+It taught me it's a man's job as much as anyone else's to take up an egg beater and a can of Pine Sol.

 My father was not a scholar or an intellectual, and I'm glad of it.
 I'm grateful that his example of domestic life came from modest example rather than long, woke discourses.